 I never thought of making sure to have the same bath gel with us.
 This is a tip I’ll be incorporating into our long-haul travel plans in the future.

-Be prepared to feel the effects of jet lag with kids, as it might not be completely avoidable.
+Be prepared to feel the effects of kids and jet lag, as it might not be completely avoidable.
 Some easy, light sightseeing might be enough for everyone, along with some walking as a form of exercise.
 That said, jet lag can work to your advantage.
 As we found out on both of our trips to America.
-During our first one to New York, we were on Manhattan Island before the rush hour most days and even went up the Empire State Building with no queuing at all thanks to early morning rises.
+During our first one to New York, we were on Manhattan Island before the rush hour most days and even went up the Empire State Building with no queuing at all thanks to early morning rises and toddler jet lag.